Sister Tryphena Bradford

-Her brother John served for forty years as first Trustee of the Church Family, so he had many business associates in the outside world.
-Tryphena’s life was centered at home, where she faithfully carried out whatever domestic responsibilities were assigned her on behalf of the Church Family.
+Her brother John served for forty years as First Trustee of the Church Family, so he had many business associates in the outside world.
+Tryphena’s life was centered at home, where she faithfully carried out whatever domestic responsibilities were assigned to her on behalf of the Church Family.

 In 1899 she was put in charge of the Church family dairy.
 Milk produced daily by the family’s dairy herd was allocated to the kitchen sisters for family consumption, or processed at the dairy into cheese and butter for both home use and for sale “to the world.”

-Although Tryphena never ventured far from Enfield, she was extended the privilege of week-long visits to Canterbury on four different occasions: in 1856, 1868, 1874 and 1901.
+Although Tryphena never ventured far from Enfield, she was extended the privilege of week-long visits to Canterbury on four different occasions: in 1856, 1868, 1874, and 1901.
 And in 1897 she and her brother John made a short trip to Claremont, New Hampshire, perhaps to visit their brother and former Shaker, Rufus C. Bradford.
-She visited Rufus again in 1904, this time in Melrose, Massachussetts.
+She visited Rufus again in 1904, this time in Melrose, Massachusetts.

 Original author: Mary Ann Haagen